claird/Rust-for-Web/README.md

 ## Simplest possible Web service with base Rust

-[Explanation here.]

 Andrew Lader has a [47-line "Simple HTTP Server in Rust"](https://gist.github.com/andrewlader/df0e1a52fd4a842c6110d28cf1b281a1#file-main-http-rs).
 [Provide usage for those utterly unfamiliar with Rust.]
 Comparable implementations in Go fill fewer than thirty lines, and in Python or Ruby line counts are between fifteen and two dozen [provide references].
 Lader supplies more detail in "[Should I Rust, or Should I Go](https://codeburst.io/should-i-rust-or-should-i-go-59a298e00ea9)".
+[On "other side", refer to C-coded example.]

 ## Rust CGI